rubiojr/rplay/README.md

 RPlay does not encrypt the index created, meaning that the following information from your Restic repository will be available to those with access to the index:

-* MP3 file names and ID3 metadata
+* Audio file names and ID3 metadata
 * Repository ID
-* Repository location
+* Restic (packed)blob metadata (the SHA256 of the Packfile where the blob is stored, blob length, offset within the pack file)
+* Last file modification time (mtime)
+* Hostname where the file was backed up
+* Full file path when it was backed up

+Note that only audio files metadata is indexed (flac, mp3, ogg) and that the file raw data isn't stored/cached on disk, RPlay streams it.

 ### Indexing your MP3